sionyap/CPSC2231L-2025-S02-G1/README.md

 ## ⚙️ How to Run

-Run the program within an IDE:
+Run the program [from the TextAnalysis_v2 folder] within an IDE:

 ```java Main.java```